MERNinja/fm-tg-bot/README.md

 - Use `/chat <message>` to send a specific prompt
 - Use `/setprompt <agentId> <pre-prompt>` to configure a pre-prompt for an agent
 - Use `/agentinfo <agentId>` to get information about an agent
+- Access the real-time log viewer at `http://localhost:3000` (or your configured port)

 ## Bot Commands